ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 Q: Why this document?
-:  There's currently no standard way to provide machine-readable semantic information in [OAS] / [JSONSCHEMA].
+:  There's currently no standard way to provide machine-readable semantic information in [OAS] / [JSONSCHEMA] to be used at contract time.

+Q: Does this document support the exchange of JSON-LD resources?
+:  This document is focused on annotating schemas that are used at contract/design time, so that application can exchange compact JSON object without dereferencing nor interpreting external resources at runtime.

+   While you can use the provided semantic information to generate JSON-LD objects, it is not the primary goal of this specification: context information are not expected to be dereferenced at runtime (see security considerations in JSON-LD) and the semantics of exchanged messages is expected to be constrained inside the application.

 Q: Why don't use existing [JSONSCHEMA] keywords like `externalDocs` ?
 :  We already tried, but this was actually squatting a keyword designed for [human readable documents](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#externalDocumentationObject).

 Q: Why using `x-` keywords?
-:  OpenAPI 3.0 does not validate unregistered keywords that don't start with `x-` and we want a solution that is valid for all OAS versions >= 3.0.
+:  OpenAPI 3.0 considers invalid unregistered keywords that don't start with `x-`, and we want a solution that is valid for all OAS versions >= 3.0.

 Q: Why not using a full-semantic approach?